Skip to main content

 Learn more

-The following code listing mounts a host directory in a container at the /host container path and then executes a command in the container referencing the mounted directory.
+The following code listing writes a host directory to a container at the /host container path and then reads the contents of the directory.

 package main